Skip to content

 December 26, 1997, Kentucky Derby winner Silver Charm finished 2nd in Santa Anita’s GI $200,000 Malibu Stakes against eight other three-year-olds.

 December 26, 1998, an unranked Louisville team defeated #3 Kentucky in Freedom Hall 83-74.
 The Wildcats lost their 2nd consecutive game.
-UK had not lost two consecutive games since February 9 and 12, 1994, against Arkansas and Syracuse.
+UK had not lost two straight games since February 9 and 12, 1994, against Arkansas and Syracuse.

 December 26, 2006, Gerald Rudolph Ford died at his home in Rancho Mirage, California, at 93.
 The 38th president took office in 1974 during some of America’s darkest days after President R. Nixon resigned.